Transformers: Beyond the Seventh Art

 'generated_text': "I love using Ponicode.
 It's not only for you for creating the interface but it's free too ! (no charge) The plugin is also the solution for many questions on how to create CSS/RTF files on Github."

 As you can see, transformers love Ponicode!
-And this love is reciprocal.
+And that love is reciprocal.

 At Ponicode, we are very aware of the potential of transformers and do a lot of research on the subject.
-Moreover, we follow very closely the publications that deal with this subject.
+Moreover, we follow publications that deal with this subject very closely.
 We apply this concept of attention mechanisms to code-type data in order to solve problems related to the software development process.
 If you are interested in the subject of machine learning applied to code, read our article on the subject.